tstih/more/README.md

 void DrawCategoryCellForeground(Graphics g, Rectangle rect, SecurityRole r, SecurityCategory c)
 ~~~

-All the sizing and rotation operations are implemented by the control so you don't have
+The control implements all the sizing and rotation operations, so you don't have
-to worry about it i.e. you don't need to draw rotated text for the role, it is rotated and placed to
+to worry about it, i.e. you don't need to draw rotated text for the role, and it is rotated and placed to
 the correct rectangle for you by the control.

 ## ToDo